For Better or For Worse by Lynn Johnston for April 25, 2012

 8. Profile pic tor

-Wendy B. about 12 years ago
+Wendy B. over 12 years ago

 Not all kids go through these “phases”.
 Children are like little computers, you are the programmer, what you put in, you will get out.
 So if you raise your children properly, you won’t have the “terrible twos” or a rebellious teen.
 Those “phases” are just a reflection of your parenting skills and the result of your programming.
 Like training a dog, the more time and effort you are willing to put in, the better the dog you’ll end up with.
 Children need to be taught, if you leave them to their own devices, they’ll behave like wild animals, because essentially that is what they are.
 You reap what you sow.